 organisation in the world.
 Until 1960, PEN's advocacy took the form of impassioned pleas on behalf of individual writers such as Arthur Koestler and Frederico García Lorca in the 1930s, and Boris Pasternak in the 1950s.

-The porn-only .xxx internet domain is set to come under review by international governments, after ICANN deferred voting on the
+The porn-only .xxx internet domain is set to come under review by international governments, after ICANN deferred voting on the proposal until December.

 This week, the organisation decided to refer the controversial domain to its Governmental Advisory Committee, which may prove to be the last hurdle it has to jump before being approved.